natalieagus/50005/docs/OS/03-os-services.md

 Below are the brief list of operating system services that are usually provided to the users via the Operating System <span style="color:#f77729;"><b>Interface</b></span>: terminal and GUI.
 We will learn more about each of them this week

+### TinyOS

+Although it is not part of the syllabus, it is worth to check out [this](https://github.com/natalieagus/lab-tinyOS) tinyOS written for the Beta CPU Processor while trying to understand how kernel works.

 ### Basic Support

 Basic <span style="color:#f77729;"><b>support</b></span> for computer system usage via <span style="color:#f77729;"><b>system call</b></span> routines: